firdaus-git/go-restfull-api/README.md

 # restapi
-Learning Restful Go + Mux
+Learning Restful Go using Gorilla Mux and GORM

 ## Installation